SparklySkull/A-Good-Repo/README.md

 A really good repository, for educational purposes only.

 ## Purpose
-This repo was created to help Resonace's students protect themselves from their parents/guardians/teachers/etc.
+This repo was created to help Resonace's students protect themselves from their parents/guardians/teachers/etc, after an exam.
 Main purpose of this repo is to help people.
 I, Sparkly, do not intend to cause any harm of any kind, to anyone.

 ## You don't have a mobile?
 No worries!